Why your new car battery will cost more to replace than your old one

 Why your new car’s battery will cost more to replace

-VARTA, the leading global provider of premium batteries, have created the following video showing you how the cold weather can affect your car battery and what you can do as a driver to combat this
+VARTA, the leading global provider of premium batteries, has created the following video showing you how the cold weather can affect your car battery and what you can do to combat this.

 VARTA Battery Care Advice Video (2)